AldenL/CovidCases/README.md

 ### Linear Relationship Between Vaccination and Covid Cases

 Before performing linear regression we first check if a linear relationship exists between vaccination and covid cases.
 As we can see their is a correlation between the two.
 As more people became vaccinated, we can see a linear decrease in covid cases in NYC.
+Furthermore we can see that the vaccinations on the x-axis are being displayed with scientific notation of 1e7.

 ![graph](graphs/CasesVaccineRelation.png)

 ### Linear Regression on Vaccine and Cases

 Using linear regression on vaccine and cases.
+As you can see, the model has decent accuracy against the testing data of only 0.60535 or 61% accuracy.
+As well as a high Mean Squared Error of 928685 and a correlation coefficient of -0.00026e7 or -2600.

 ![graph](graphs/linearvaccinemodel.png)